cfpb/Metro2/README.md

 - This also serves as a double check on if the entity submitted properly.

-- A template for the M2 mapping file can be found in the Refererence folder from the root directory on GitHub (the root directory is where this README exists)
+- A template for the M2 mapping file can be found in the Reference folder from the root directory on GitHub (the root directory is where this README exists)

 ## Populate the Mapping File

-This is a manual process, but it can be helped with some code and Excel formulas, prepopluated in the template.
+This is a manual process, but it can be helped with some code and Excel formulas, pre-populated in the template.

 - Open the mapping file that was written to the exam folder above.